 • You didn’t buy the home simply to make a gain

-If any of these conditions do apply, you’ll normally have at least some CGT to pay.
+If any of these conditions don’t apply, you’ll normally have at least some CGT to pay.
 You can read about the rules in more detail here.
 There’s also a helpful online tool that helps you work out what tax relief you’re eligible for when you sell your home.

 Capital Gains Tax dispute